MyHush/hushchat/README.md

 ## How does HushChat protect my privacy?

 Glad you asked!!
-HushChat adds various layers of privacy on top of our "base" Zcash Protocol, heavily using libsodium.
+HushChat adds various layers of privacy on top of our "base" Hush Protocol (itself an improvement on Zcash Protocol), heavily using libsodium.

   * Every HushChat has per-conversation encryption
     * This means that every time Alice talks to a new Bob, they have unique encryption keys compared to every other chat.